Updated 25th July 2020

 Selectivity may also create an elitist reputation for your group, which we generally want to avoid.
 Always be mindful of the tradeoffs you are making.
 Finally, be aware of subtle boundaries that keep newcomers out.
 For example, a tightly-knit local community can be great, but newcomers can feel left out.
 Try actively including them in discussions and events.

 For a detailed description of boundaries and their importance, see Principle 1 of The Art of Community.

 Handling Sensitive Topics

-Compiled from CEA’s Community Health Discussions and Julia Wise.
+Compiled from Julia Wise and CEA’s Community Health Discussions.

 Commonly Discussed Sensitive Topics

-It can be difficult to predict which topics will affect people negatively, but here are a few commonly discussed in EA which can raise issues.
+It can be challenging to predict which topics will affect people negatively, but here are a few commonly discussed subjects in EA, which can raise issues.

-Ethical Discussions.
-During discussions of population ethics or other ethical questions, the topics of death, the value of life, child mortality, murder, or suicide are sometimes discussed.
+- Ethical Discussions.
+During discussions of population ethics or other ethical questions, the topics of death, the value of life, child mortality, murder, or suicide can arise.
 Depending on a person’s personal history, they may be sensitive to one or several of these topics.
 In addition to being troubling for some, ethical thought experiments can be uninteresting or alienating to some group members.
-Animal ethics can also raise sensitive points, especially around in-depth details of the suffering in factory farming etc.
+Animal ethics can also raise sensitive points, especially regarding in-depth details of their suffering in factory farms.

-Social Justice.
+- Social Justice.
 The intersection of social justice and EA can be a point of contention as there is a wide range of opinions within the community about the efficacy and importance of popular social justice movements.
-Some articles on this topic: SJ & EA, Privilege of Earning to Give, An Embarrassment of Riches, The intersection of EA and SJ, Kelsey Piper interview (see section: Effective altruism, existential risk, and social justice).
+Here are some articles on this topic: SJ & EA, Privilege of Earning to Give, An Embarrassment of Riches, The intersection of EA and SJ, Kelsey Piper interview (see section: Effective altruism, existential risk, and social justice).

 Establishing a Healthy Environment